 - a.
 The design of the proposal has regard to its countryside location in respect of building scale. - b.
-The design for the proposal demonstrates an understanding of the landscape character which contributes to the character of Henfield and these inform the design and layout of the site. - c.
-The proposal has regard for visibility from the surrounding countryside and provides for landscaping in particular provides screening on the western side. - d.
-The proposal maintains and enhances as much as possible the site's rural character, retaining existing field boundaries and tree belts where appropriate and enhancing with native species. - e.
+The design for the proposal demonstrates an understanding of the landscape character which contributes to the character of this part of the neighbourhood area and these inform the design and layout of the site. - c.
+The proposal has regard for visibility from the surrounding countryside and provides for appropriate boundary treatments incorporating landscaping in particular provides screening on the western side. - d.
+The proposal maintains and enhances as much as is practicable of the site's rural character, retaining existing field boundaries and tree belts where appropriate and enhancing with native species. - e.
 The proposal makes provision for suitable access and appropriate associated infrastructure works to the A2037. - f.
 The proposal has regard to the amenities of nearby residential properties. - g.
-The proposal includes an adequate number and positions of electric vehicle charging points to enable businesses to choose to use electric vehicles. - h.
-All lighting is designed to minimise light pollution and supports the dark skies policy of the South Downs National Park Authority.
+The proposal includes an adequate number and positions of electric vehicle charging points to enable businesses to choose to use electric vehicles.

+h.
+Any external lighting is designed to minimise light pollution and supports the dark skies policy of the South Downs National Park Authority.

-5.41 Policies map 2a: Employment Development Sites on page 37 shows the location of the site.
+5.40 Policies map 2a: Employment Development Sites on page 39 shows the location of the site.